-Personal Property in a Divorce: Definitions
+Personal Property in a Divorce: Definition

-However in a divorce, usually cars and financial assets are each dealt with individually.
+However in a divorce, cars and financial assets are each dealt with individually.
 They are typically much higher in value than household items, so this makes sense.

-Personal property in a divorce is usually focused on the household items.
+“Personal property” in a divorce typically focuses on household items.
 This is typically everything that’s in the house but not attached to the house.

 How Personal Property is Viewed